Skip to main content

 Write your permission justification statement seriously.
 Google reviewers check that every permission in your manifest has a clearly stated, user-facing purpose.
 Overly broad permissions (like host_permissions: [""] when you only need to operate on one domain) will trigger review delays or rejection.

-Monetising Your Chrome Extension in 2026
+How Do You Monetise Your Chrome Extension in 2026?

 The three most effective monetisation models for Chrome extensions in 2026 are freemium subscriptions, usage-based credit packs, and one-time lifetime purchases.
 Freemium works best for productivity tools where the free tier demonstrates value clearly and a usage cap naturally converts power users.
 Credit packs work well for AI extensions where each operation has a real API cost.
 Lifetime purchases work for narrow-utility tools where users want to avoid subscription fatigue.